 Mistakes to Avoid

-Also refuse the temptation to buy a headset just because it had big ear cups: We get that those large pads look heavy and powerful, but sometimes that just means they are uncomfortable to wear and don’t give you any benefits in return.
+Also, refuse the temptation to buy a headset just because it has big ear cups: We get that those large pads look heavy and powerful, but sometimes that just means they are uncomfortable to wear and don’t give you any benefits in return.
 Buy for sound and features, not for colossal components.
 Yes, our Sennheiser model has extra-large ear cups, but that wasn’t the factor we based our pick on.

 Finally, remember to stay organized.
 Many of the headsets on our list have dongles, detachable mics, charging stands, optional cables, and other accessories that you absolutely need to keep track of to continue using these headphones.
 So set aside a box or space, and remember to clean up – especially if you have kids or roommates.
 One missing piece could ruin your purchase.

 Most Important Features

 - Response and Fidelity: Response and fidelity are tricky headset specs to judge.
 How accurate is the sound reproduction?
 This is easier for us to judge because we can rapidly switch between different headsets to see how the same sounds compare.
 So good thing we’ve done the homework for you.

 - Battery: If you opt for a wireless headset, battery life will be very important.
 Current headsets tend to range between 10 and 20 hours on one charge.
 This is a lot of variances, so check the individual specs on your models for more information.
 Our wireless picks offer 10-20 hours of battery time.

 - Ear Cups: Gaming headsets tend to get thrown away when the ear cups wear out, so pay close attention to their durability.
 Simple, non-puffy cups in minimalistic designs tend to do the best here.
 Also, look for ear cups that can be replaced if necessary.